LabTranslationalArchitectomics/riboWaltz/README.md

 #### Sequence data

-Optionally, a file containing transcript sequence information in FASTA format can be provided as input to perform P-site specific codon sequence analysis.
-The user is also free to use a TxDb annotation object.
+Optionally, a file containing transcript or genome sequence information in FASTA format can be provided as input to perform P-site specific codon sequence analysis.
+The user is also free to use a TxDb annotation object or a GTF file.
 By specifying a genome build, the corresponding BSGenome object in R will be used for sequence retrieval.

 #### Selection of read lengths